lmaciejonczyk/skd-nrf/samples/net/openthread/coap_server/README.rst

 Thread: CoAP Server
 #######################

-The Thread CoAP Server sample demonstrates controlling light resources of other nodes within an OpenThread network.
+The Thread CoAP Server sample demonstrates controlling light resources within an OpenThread network.
-This sample exposes resorces in the network and requires another sample to access them, for example :ref:`coap_client_sample`.
+This sample exposes resorces in the network and requires another sample that is compatible with the OpenThread network to access them.
+The recommended sample referenced on this page is :ref:`coap_client_sample`.

 Overview
 ********

-This example demnstrates how to expose resources that can be accessed by other devices in the network.
+This sample demnstrates how to expose resources that can be accessed by other devices in the same Thread network.
 You can use this sample application as a starting point to implement a :ref:`CoAP <zephyr:coap_sock_interface>` application.

-Following CoAP resources are exposed on the network by this sample":
+The following CoAP resources are exposed on the network by this sample:

 * ``/light`` - used to control LED 4
 * ``/provisioning`` - used to perform provisioning

-This sample uses native `OpenThread CoAP API`_ for communication.
+This sample uses the native `OpenThread CoAP API`_ for communication.
+For new application development, use :ref:`Zephyr's CoAP API<zephyr:coap_sock_interface>`.

-For example usage of Zephyr CoAp API refer to :ref:`coap_client_sample`
+For example usage of the Zephyr CoAp API, see the :ref:`coap_client_sample` sample.

 Requirements
 ************

-* At least one of the following development boards for use as the Thread CoAP Server:
+* One or more of the following development kits for Thread CoAP Server:

   * |nRF52840DK|
   * |nRF52833DK|

-* At least one of the development boards programmed with :ref:`coap_client_sample`.
+* One or more compatible development kits programmed with the :ref:`coap_client_sample` sample.

 User interface
 **************

 Button 4:
-    Pressing results in entering the pairing mode for a the limited period of time.
+    Pressing results in entering the pairing mode for a limited period of time.

 LED 3:
     Blinks when the pairing mode is enabled.